Old Wan Chai Police Station

 Old Wan Chai Police Station, also known as No. 2 Police Station or Eastern Police Station, is a building located at No. 123 Gloucester Road, Wan Chai, Hong Kong.

 History

-It was built in 1932 on land reclaimed under the Praya East Reclamation Scheme (1921-1929) and faced directly onto Victoria Harbour from the 1930s to the 1960s.
+It was built in 1932 on land reclaimed under the Praya East Reclamation Scheme (1921–1929) and faced directly onto Victoria Harbour from the 1930s to the 1960s.

 The police station was relocated to Arsenal House Lower Block at 1 Arsenal Street, Wan Chai, in 2010.

+In 2024, the building was chosen to be used as the headquarters for the International Organisation for Mediation.

 Conservation

 Previously a Grade III Historic Building, the building became a Grade II Historic Building in December 2009.
 In 2011, the Development Bureau announced that the former Wan Chai Police Station cum Wan Chai Police Married Quarters site will be partly preserved and partly redeveloped for business and commercial uses.